Waking at Dawn

-Waking at Dawn is the debut commercial mixtape by Canadian recording artist Roy Woods.
+Waking at Dawn is the debut studio album by Canadian recording artist Roy Woods.
 It was released on July 1, 2016, by OVO Sound and Warner Bros.
 Records.
 The album serves as a follow-up to his debut EP Exis (2015).
 It was preceded by two singles; "Gwan Big Up Urself" and "How I Feel".

 Background

-On March 11, 2016, Roy Woods announced the mixtape's title via Twitter.
+On March 11, 2016, Roy Woods announced the album's title via Twitter.
 The release date and cover art was revealed on June 29, 2016.

 Singles

-The mixtape's lead single and second single, "Gwan Big Up Urself" and "How I Feel" was released on June 4, 2016.
+The album's lead single and second single, "Gwan Big Up Urself" and "How I Feel" was released on June 4, 2016.

 Critical reception

 Waking at Dawn was met with generally positive reviews.
 The album received a 74 out of 100 by HotNewHipHop.
 Writing for Exclaim!, Themistoklis Alexis praised the album's "flashes of maturity" but criticized Woods' "failure to emote fully on phonics."